Earthshaker! (pinball): Gameplay

 The main objective is to complete the earthquake institute's prediction for the next earthquake which is shown in lit windows of windows in the building.
 The player assumes the role of an earthquake researcher and has to visit these various zones along the California-Nevada border to top a Richter scale.
-As the game progresses the difficulty increases with more zones are lit and the player needs to hit them in a particular order.
-After completing a set of zone the lock is lit and the bonus multiplier increases.
+As the game progresses the difficulty increases with more zones lit and the player needs to hit them in a particular order.
+After completing a set of zones the lock is lit and the bonus multiplier increases.
 After locking two balls, a three ball multiball begins where the player attempts to score a jackpot, the value of which is shown by lights on the bottom of the backbox, and increased by completing the "visit-the-fault" drop targets.

 At the start of each ball a skill shot can score additional points using the holes in the spiral.
 Hitting the captive ball can collect a series of points, and start a two ball multiball.
 Random awards are given from the shelter sinkhole.